 Overdose is a major cause of premature death among opioid drug users.
-Nonfatal overdoses (defined as instances in which loss of consciousness and respiratory depression occur but are not fatal) are highly prevalent among heroin users, occurring in 50% to 70% of this population [38].
-As noted, the Centers for Disease Control and Prevention (CDC) reported the highest overdose rate in the year ending May 2020, primarily driven by rapid increases in overdose deaths involving synthetic opioids excluding methadone [18].
-There were approximately 46,000 overdose fatalities attributable to synthetic opioids between May 2019 and May 2020.
-In 2018, men 25 to 44 years of age had the highest opioid death rate at 39.4 per 100,000, which was a decrease of 0.6% from 2017 [40].
-While the overall opioid death rate decreased between 2017 and 2018, the rate increased for synthetic opioids.
+Nonfatal overdoses (defined as instances in which loss of consciousness and respiratory depression occur but are not fatal) are highly prevalent among heroin users, occurring in 50% to 70% of this population [34].
+As noted, the Centers for Disease Control and Prevention (CDC) reported the highest overdose rate in the year ending May 2020, primarily driven by rapid increases in overdose deaths involving synthetic opioids excluding methadone [17; 35].
+From 1999 to 2021, an estimated 280,000 people in the United States died from an overdose involving prescription opioids [35].
+Of all drug overdose deaths in 2021 (106,699), deaths involving opioids (80,411) accounted for 75.4% [36].